How to Clean a Chemical Toilet for Camper Vans

 You also need to consider how big your tank is and how much it can hold.
 Some have bigger tanks than others.

 This also depends on how often you use the toilet.
-Personally, we like to use the toilet for going number 2 and do number 1 outside.
+Personally, we like to use the toilet to go number 2 and do number 1 outside.
 This not only helps us empty it less, but also helps with the smell.

 Can you Empty a Chemical Toilet into a Normal Toilet?